Skip to main

 Depending on which season you charter your fishing trip, lake trout, mackinaw, rainbow trout, brown trout and kokanee salmon are commonly found here, with an average size of about 2 to 7 pounds.
 If luck is on your side you may join the ranks of fishermen who have taken home 20- to 30-pound trout from the lake — it happens a few times each year!

 When you go out with a fishing charter, you can experience fishing in the most epic way possible with Lake Tahoe locals who will show you the best spots to land the fish you’ve been waiting for.
+Plus, when you hire a private charter or a fishing guide service, your gear and licenses are usually provided, but be sure to call ahead to verify.

 Nor Cal Charters